 1981 Sadly Norwood Council sold the Jubilee Velodrome and surrounding land to developers.

 1985 NCC introduced Criterium racing to South Australia.
-Racing commencing on a newly developed Industrial site at Regency Park where it is still conducted when we are unable to use the Victoria Park Clipsal 500 circuit
+Racing commenced on a newly developed Industrial site at Regency Park when we are unable to use the Victoria Park Clipsal 500 circuit

 2009 Criterium racing commences at Victoria Park motor racing circuit